digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

    by clients for this purpose.
 It will indicate that it is unhealthy if it loses connection to the Fabric ledger or to its database.

-   Both the mediator and domain manager are also highly available via an active / passive mechanism (one active instance and 1-N passive replicas).
+   Both the mediator and synchronizer manager are also highly available via an active/passive mechanism (one active instance and 1-N passive replicas).

-:ref:`Resilience to faulty domain behavior <resilience-domain-req>` Although Fabric supports for pluggable consensus protocols such as crash fault-tolerant (CFT) or byzantine fault tolerant (BFT) protocols that enable the platform to be customized to fit particular use cases and trust models,
+:ref:`Resilience to faulty synchronizer behavior <resilience-domain-req>` Although Fabric supports for pluggable consensus protocols such as crash fault-tolerant (CFT) or byzantine fault tolerant (BFT) protocols that enable the platform to be customized to fit particular use cases and trust models,